Wondering how to survive as a new working parent?

 My passion is helping new parents develop strategies and tools so they can be present – both with their babies, and in their careers.
 I’m also here to connect like-minded parents and nurture this thriving community of new working moms.

-Sign up for my short, weekly newsletter, Saturday Secrets, in the box on the right.
+Sign up for my short, weekly newsletter, Our Gift To You, in the box on the right.
 I would be honored to have you a member of the Mindful Return Community.

 Mindful Return E-Course for New Mamas